enketo/enketo/README.md

-# Enketo
+# Enketo Web Forms

+_Web forms evolved.
+Deploy and conduct surveys that work without a connection, on any device._

-Enketo is an open source project that produces web form software for the [ODK ecosystem](https://getodk.org).
+Enketo is an open source project that produces web form software based on open-source standards.
+Used by [Get ODK](https://getodk.org), [KoboToolbox](https://kobotoolbox.org), [OpenClinica](https://www.openclinica.com/) and [others](https://enketo.org/about/adoption/).

-## Packages

-This is the Enketo web forms monorepo.
-See more details on each package in its corresponding README file:

--   [Enketo Core](./packages/enketo-core): Enketo's web form engine, intended for embedding in a web application
--   [Enketo Express](./packages/enketo-express): Enketo's integrated web application, embedding Enketo Core and providing integration with OpenRosa form servers
--   [Enketo Transformer](./packages/enketo-transformer): used by Enketo to transform [XForms](https://getodk.github.io/xforms-spec/) into the format consumed by Enketo Core
--   [OpenRosa XPath Evaluator](./packages/openrosa-xpath-evaluator): Enketo's implementation of the OpenRosa XPath extensions, used in Enketo Core
--   [Enketo Transformer Web (example)](./examples/enketo-transformer-web): example app demonstrating client-side usage of Enketo Transformer

-## Project status

-Enketo was initiated in 2009 by Martijn van de Rijdt as a web-based alternative or complement to [ODK Collect](https://docs.getodk.org/collect-intro/).
-It has become a core component of the ODK ecosystem and been adopted by several organizations beyond that ecosystem.

-Since 2021, Enketo has been maintained by the [ODK team](https://getodk.org/about/team.html).
-The ODK team's goals have been to increase alignment with ODK Collect, improve error messages to help users get out of bad states and improve long-term maintainability by modernizing the code base, removing code duplication, and simplifying state mutation.

-> [!IMPORTANT]
-> The ODK team will transition out of being primary maintainers of Enketo by the end of 2024.
-Kobo will then take on primary maintainership.

-Please use the issues for discussion (but we will also continue to respond on the [ODK forum](https://forum.getodk.org/)).

 ## Using Enketo in your system

-There are two major ways to use Enketo: embedding the client-side [Enketo Core](./packages/enketo-core) library in a broader frontend or using the [Enketo Express](./packages/enketo-express) service through [its APIs](https://enketo.org/develop/api/).
+There are two major ways to use Enketo:

+-   embedding the client-side [Enketo Core](./packages/enketo-core) library in a broader frontend,
+-   using the [Enketo Express](./packages/enketo-express) service through [its APIs](https://enketo.org/develop/api/).

 Which you choose depends on the functionality you what to implement in your host app (for example, Enketo Core doesn't provide offline caching of in-progress submissions, form transformation, or form URL management) and whether or not you already implement the OpenRosa APIs.

-### Using Enketo Core

-To use Enketo Core, see [its README](./packages/enketo-core#usage-as-a-library).

 ### Using Enketo Express

 The recommended way to run Enketo Express is using Docker.

-We publish a [minimal image](https://github.com/enketo/enketo/pkgs/container/enketo) which builds Enketo Express using the default configuration and then launches it.
+We publish a [minimal docker image](https://github.com/enketo/enketo/pkgs/container/enketo) which builds Enketo Express using the default configuration and then launches it.
 You will need to supply a configuration appropriate for your environment which must set at least the "linked form and data server", "api key", and secrets.
 You will also need to run `redis` and make sure that Enketo Express can talk to both the `redis` database(s) and a form server.
 See a simple example `docker-compose` file for running a full platform on a single host with [ODK Central](https://github.com/getodk/central/blob/master/docker-compose.yml).
 Another common configuration is to run Enketo Express on a separate host.
 Learn more about configuring Enketo Express [in its README](./packages/enketo-express).

 > [!IMPORTANT]
 > If you used the Enketo Express Docker image [from before the monorepo migration](https://github.com/enketo/enketo-express/blob/master/Dockerfile), you will need to make adjustments: